sbamboo/FoodMenuProject/README.md

 ## Functionaliy
+### API
 1. The dishes for a week are randomised using a seed `<year>;<week>`, which generates 7 entries.
 2. If a red-day or weekday filter was applied we filter out thoose.
 3. If a day was requested we retrieve the day, if an entire year we return a list of all, else we return the week.
+### Docs
+For the docs site `/docs/index.php` takes an optional url-param `?ver=` then renders `/docs/{ver}.md`, if no version is given it defaults to the latest.
+After loading the markdown it applies specific parsing to codeblocks.
+In codeblocks with `api.request` we replace `{url}` with span-formatted string.
+We also wrap `?` and `&` after the last url-segment with spans.
+In codeblocks with `api.response` or `json` we color format the text as JSON using spans.
+When `api.request` codeblocks next to `api.response` codeblocks they get styled together.
+For codeblocks with `notice.red`/`notice.yellow`/`notice.green`/`notice.gray` they get some padding and coloring to signify them on the site.
 <br><br>

 ## Returned data